Vyral/base-template/_posts/2018-11-27-6-tips-to-avoid-becoming-the-victim-of-a-future-burglary.md

 **1. Nighttime burglaries aren’t common.** Burglars prefer to do it during the day when they will usually find the home’s occupants out of the house.
 Many of these crimes take place between 12:30 p.m. and 2:30 p.m.

-**2. They know you’re not home.** When it comes to social media, don’t post where you’re at all times; a lot of burglars watch social media and track your movements so they can strike when they know you’re not home.
-Wait til you get home to update all of your friends and family about your vacations, trips, etc.
+**2. They know you’re not home.** When it comes to social media, don’t post where you are at all times; a lot of burglars watch social media and track your movements so they can strike when they know you’re not home.
+Wait until you get home to update all of your friends and family about your vacations, trips, etc.

 **3. They don’t like your security practices.** A home with an alarm or some type of dog is less likely to get burglarized than homes without.
 In fact, an alarm makes a burglary 300 times less likely; burglars want an easy target.

-**4. It’s not helpful to advertise that you have guns.** Besides the fact that the burglar will then know to expect such a thing, it might also further incentivizes them to rob your home, since guns sell well on the secondary market.
+**4. It’s not helpful to advertise that you have guns.** Besides the fact that the burglar will then know to expect such a thing, it might also further incentivize them to rob your home, since guns sell well on the secondary market.

 {% include pullquote.html %}